Vernon Kay: Personal life

 On 12 September 2003, Kay married Tess Daly at St Mary's Roman Catholic Church in Horwich, near Bolton.
-Together, they have two daughters, born in 2004 and 2009, and live in Beaconsfield, Buckinghamshire.
+Together, they have two daughters, born in 2004 and 2009, and lived in Beaconsfield, Buckinghamshire.
+In May 2026, Kay and Daly announced on Instagram that they had separated.

 In 2010, Kay was forced to apologise to his wife after it was revealed in the British press that he had been sending sexually explicit text and social media messages to model Rhian Sugden every day for four months.
-Later on, he admitted to sending similar messages to "four or five" other women at the same time.
+He subsequently admitted to sending similar messages to "four or five" other women at the same time.

 Kay received an honorary doctorate from the University of Bolton on 9 July 2009 for services to entertainment.

 Kay supports his hometown's football club Bolton Wanderers.
 He is also a fan of American football, joining the Manchester Allstars at the age of 13 and reuniting the team in 2011 for a one-off match against the Birmingham Lions.
 In 2011, he signed for the London Warriors, for whom he plays in the BAFANL Premier South division as a defensive back.